-- Crop is easy to grow organically without using chemicals and is very pest resistant.
+The crop is easy to grow organically without the use of chemicals and is very resistant to pests.

-- It is also low risk due to the fact the plant is easy to grow.
+It is also low risk because the plant is easy to grow.

-- There are also a lot of people claiming the plant helps to relieve many symptoms.
+There are also many people who claim that the plant helps to relieve many symptoms.

 The endocannabinoid system is a homeostatic regulator of neuronal activity and almost every other physiological system in the body.
-It has a regulatory role on pain, inflammation, memory, emotion, sleep and metabolic function.
+It has a regulatory role in pain, inflammation, memory, emotion, sleep and metabolic function.

 It comprises a vast network of receptors in the brain, central and peripheral nervous system and cannabis-like compounds called endocannabinoids.